 5. Perform the following steps [=in parallel=].

-2. If this fails for any reason, [=queue a global task=] on the [=relevant global object=] of [=this=] using the [=TCPSocket task source=] to run the following steps:
+3. If this fails for any other reason, [=queue a global task=] on the [=relevant global object=] of [=this=] using the [=TCPSocket task source=] to run the following steps:

 1. [=Reject=] the {{TCPSocket/[[openedPromise]]}} with a "{{NetworkError}}" {{DOMException}}.